apify/apify-docs/sources/academy/webscraping/scraping_basics_python/08_saving_data.md

 ## Collecting data

-To export data in a certain format, we first need to store it all in one variable.
-Let's make three changes to our program:
+Producing results line by line is a good approach to writing efficient programs, but to simplify this lesson, we'll store all our data in one variable.
+This'll take three changes to our program:

 ```py
 from decimal import Decimal